moayadeldin/deeptune/README.md

-# DeepTune
+# *DeepTune*

 [![deeptune tests](https://github.com/moayadeldin/deeptune-scratch/actions/workflows/test.yml/badge.svg)](https://github.com/moayadeldin/deeptune-scratch/actions/workflows/test.yml)

-**DeepTune** is a full compatible library to automate Computer Vision and Natural Language Processing algorithms on diverse images and text datasets.
+***DeepTune*** is a full compatible library to automate Computer Vision and Natural Language Processing algorithms on diverse images and text datasets.

 As a cutting-edge software library that has been specifically designed for use in different Machine Learning Tasks, inclduing but not limited to image classification, transfer learning, and embedding extraction.

-**DeepTune** is currently going under the process of extensive testing, and offers multiple features including ability to apply transfer learning via fine-tuning for advanced state-of-the-art (SoTA) classification algorithms for images, and texts, including Parameter Efficient Fine-Tuning with LoRA, and latent feature extraction as embedding vectors.
-This offers a massive assistance for users to take full advantage of what their case studies may offer with simple commands.
+***DeepTune*** is currently going under the process of extensive testing, and offers multiple features including ability to apply transfer learning via fine-tuning for advanced state-of-the-art (SoTA) classification algorithms for images, and texts, including Parameter Efficient Fine-Tuning with LoRA, and latent feature extraction as embedding vectors.
+This offers a massive assistance for users to take full advantage of what their case studies may offer with few simple commands.

 ## Features

 - Fine-tuning SoTA Computer Vision algorithms for Image Classification.
 - Fine-tuning SoTA NLP algorithms.
-- Fine-tuning SoTA Time Series algorithms (currently under maintenance, to be re-released in the near future).
+- Fine-tuning SoTA Time Series algorithms (temporarily disabled; scheduled for re-release soon.).
 - Providing PEFT with LoRA support for Computer Vision algorithms implemented, enabling state-of-the-art models that typically require substantial computational resources to perform efficiently on lower-powered devices.
 This approach not only reduces computational overhead but also enhances performance.
 - Extracting meaningful feature embeddings with SoTA algorithms for image and text classification tasks.

-## Models DeepTune Supports (Up to Date)
+## Models *DeepTune* Supports (Up to Date)

 <table>